ScaledMarkets/dabl/langref/README.md

 terminated with either a <code> */</code> or <code> *//</code>, depending on the type of comment.

-## Strings
+## Literal String Values

-A DABL string value does not need to be quoted unless it contains embedded whitespace.
+A DABL string value literal does not need to be quoted unless it contains embedded whitespace.
-A string can continue across multiple lines if it is delimited by three double-quotes (""").
+A string literal can continue across multiple lines if it is delimited by three double-quotes
-For example, the following is a multiline string value that contains one embedded line break:
+<code> (""") </code>.
+For example, the following is a multiline string value that
+contains one embedded line break:

 <pre>
 """This string value contains